Carol Lynley: Film career

 Lynley started her film career in 1958 with the Disney film The Light in the Forest followed by Holiday for Lovers (1959).
 In 1959, she was nominated for the Golden Globe Award for Most Promising Newcomer – Female.
 In 1960, she was again nominated for the Golden Globe Award for Most Promising Newcomer – Female for the film Blue Denim.

-She acted in 20th Century Fox productions Holiday for Lovers, Blue Denim, Hound-Dog Man (all in 1959), Return to Peyton Place (1961), and The Stripper (1963).
+She acted in 20th Century Fox productions Holiday for Lovers, Blue Denim, Hound-Dog Man (all in 1959), Return to Peyton Place (1961) and The Stripper (1963).
 The Stripper was based on the play A Loss of Roses written by William Inge.

 Lynley appeared in many films, often portraying the blonde-girl-next-door gone bad.
-She is best known for her film roles in Return to Peyton Place (1961), the sex comedy Under the Yum Yum Tree (1963), the drama The Cardinal (1963), the romantic drama The Pleasure Seekers (1964), the thriller Bunny Lake Is Missing (1965), and The Poseidon Adventure (1972), in which she lip-synced the Oscar-winning song "The Morning After" (her singing voice was dubbed by studio singer Renee Armand).
+She is best known for her film roles in Return to Peyton Place (1961), the sex comedy Under the Yum Yum Tree (1963), the drama The Cardinal (1963), the romantic drama The Pleasure Seekers (1964), the thriller Bunny Lake Is Missing (1965) and The Poseidon Adventure (1972), in which she lip-synced the Oscar-winning song "The Morning After" (her singing voice was dubbed by studio singer Renee Armand).

 The Hollywood Reporter reported that Lynley was on the peak of her career in the year 1965.
-She posed nude at age 22 for the March 1965 edition of Playboy magazine (pp. 108–115).
+She posed nude at age 22 for the March 1965 edition of Playboy magazine.
 She starred in the Otto Preminger directed thriller Bunny Lake Is Missing (1965).
 Lynley played Jean Harlow in the biopic Harlow (1965), co-starring Ginger Rogers, but the film failed at the box office.